DP-Hype: Federated Differentially Private Hyperparameter Search: Non-IID Accuracy Distributions

 \section{Non-IID Accuracy Distributions}

-To provide further insights into the underlying structure of the hyperparameter search, we present the accuracy distributions for $\alpha \in \{30.0, 5.0, 0.5\}$ and $\numclients \in \{50, 100, 250\}$ in \Cref{fig:lossdist_noniid}.
+To provide further insights into the underlying structure of the hyperparameter search, we present the accuracy distributions for $\dirichletparam \in \{30.0, 5.0, 0.5\}$ and $\numclients \in \{50, 100, 250\}$ in \Cref{fig:lossdist_noniid}.
 For each hyperparameter, a federated model was trained to obtain $100$ accuracy values.
 Interestingly, the accuracy distributions do not differ much from the global evaluation reported in \Cref{fig:lossdist}.
 There are mainly two side effects that can be observed.
-First, for an increasing $\alpha$ (top to bottom) the distributions shift slightly to the left.
+First, for an increasing $\dirichletparam$ (top to bottom) the distributions shift slightly to the left.
 In other words, the maximum possible accuracy decreases for harder non-iid scenarios, which can also be observed in the reported results.
 Second, for a growing number of clients (right to left) the accuracy again decreases but this time only a bit, which is also visible in the results.
-Both side effect intuitively make sense, because both make the learning task harder, either by amplifying the non-iid degree or by reducing the number of data points per client.
+Both side effects intuitively make sense, because both make the learning task harder, either by amplifying the non-iid degree or by reducing the number of data points per client.